 We stayed at Puerto Azul Marino and Resort, a couple kilometers out of downtown and it was a decent hotel with clean rooms, a pool and private parking lot.
 Michael’s Surfside Hotel, Cabinas Madeleine and Hotel Praiamar are other good hotels in Puntarenas.

-When it comes to food, you can find great seafood in town.
-Check out Shrimp Shack, Isla Coco’s Bar & Grill, Soda El Buen Sabor and Restaurante Mar Abierto.
+You can find great seafood in Puntarenas.
+Popular places are Isla Coco’s Bar, Soda El Buen Sabor, Shrimp Shack and Restaurante Mar Abierto.

 Read About Other Cities in Costa Rica Here!